Happily Ever After

 Relationships are grand. they provide meaning, depth and beauty to our lives.
 They do not, however, cure all our ills.
 We can't expect a life of ease gift wrapped and freely given from our human companions.

 We shed a few sentimental tears watching the happy ending culminating from a life of struggle.
 We are romantic by nature.
 We cheer for the underdog.
 We embrace love.
 Romance gives richness to life.
 But reality often doesn’t meet Hollywood’s standards—much too ordinary.
 Early romances don’t fluidly flow into maturing relationship.
 The greatness of early romance is not beyond the reaches of time.
 With these magical expectations, the normal settling of desire with a continued relationship set the stage for disappointment.

-When faced with the realization of the limits of romance, some choose to bypass attachment and spend evenings alone (there is nothing wrong with this).
-Unrealistic demands for perfection from imperfect partners destroy many promising relationships.
+When faced with the limits and demands of romance, some choose to bypass attachment and spend evenings alone (there is nothing wrong with this).
+Unrealistic demands destroys many promising relationships.
 I settled for imperfection.
-And I’m ecstatic my wife was willing to settle with my gross collection of nicks and glitches.
+And I’m ecstatic my wife was also willing to settle with my collection of nicks and glitches.

 Overtime unrealistic views end in disappointment, discouragement and pain.
 The distorted lens of idealism begins to view the imperfect partner as the enemy, to be fixed or abandoned.
 Most failed relationships are not because a chosen partner transformed to the evil villain.
 The failed relationships slowly deteriorate from accumulated misunderstandings, false attributions, and failure to actively build connections.
 The lofty expectations provide goals to work toward, not the standards that must be met.

 Reach out to your partners in their imperfections, learn healthy conflict resolution, and build meaning together.
 You may not experience happily-ever-after Hollywood style, but you can enjoy a rich mixture of appreciation, joy, and sprinkled with patience.